AK-Homberger/Alexa-Alarm-System-ESP32CAM/CodeDetails.md

 4. Close the file and release the fb reserved memory: **file.close(); esp_camera_fb_return(fb);**

 ## SendMail
-Sending mails with the library is stright forward:
+Sending mails with the library is straight forward:

 ```
   EMailSender::FileDescriptior fileDescriptor[1];   // Attach picture